Patrick Teixeira: Professional career

 Teixeira turned professional in 2009, winning his first 25 fights before facing Curtis Stevens on 7 May 2016 (on the undercard of Canelo Álvarez vs. Amir Khan), who stopped him in two rounds to win the vacant World Boxing Council Continental Americas middleweight title.
 Previously, on 15 March 2014, Teixeira defeated Ignacio Lucero Fraga by a first-round KO to become the Latino super welterweight champion.
 He signed with Golden Boy Promotions in 2015 and was predicted to become Brazil's best chance of winning a boxing world title.

-On 1 September, 2018, Teixeira fought Nathaniel Gallimore.
-Teixeira won via unanimous decision, winning 78-74 on all three scorecards.
+On 1 September 2018, Teixeira fought Nathaniel Gallimore.
+Teixeira won via unanimous decision, winning 78–74 on all three scorecards.

-On 30 November, 2019, Teixeira fought his biggest fight up to date, fighting against Carlos Adames for the WBO interim light middleweight title.
+On 30 November 2019, Teixeira fought his biggest fight up to date, fighting against Carlos Adames for the WBO interim light middleweight title.
 Teixeira was ranked #2 by the WBO, and #12 by the WBC and WBA at super welterweight at the time, while his opponent was ranked #1 by the WBO, #3 by the IBF, #4 by the WBA and #5 by the WBC in the same division.
-Teixeira, despite being the underdog, managed to secure a unanimous decision win, scoring 114-113 on two of the scorecards and 116-111 on the third one.
+Teixeira, despite being the underdog, managed to secure a unanimous decision win, scoring 114–113 on two of the scorecards and 116–111 on the third one.
 Teixeira managed to drop Adames in the seventh round, which proved to be the decisive factor on the scorecards.
+Teixeira would get upgraded to full champion after Jaime Munguía moved up to middleweight, he would go on to lose the title in his first defence against Brian Castaño.

+On 8 June 2024, Teixeira faced Xander Zayas at The Theater at Madison Square Garden in New York, he lost via unanimous decision.